jamescherti/compile-angel.el/README.md

 (setq compile-angel-on-load-compile-features nil)
 ```

-This will make `compile-angel` behave similarly to auto-compile.
+This will make *compile-angel* behave similarly to *auto-compile*.
 It will only compile required and loaded packages.
 However, if you disable the 'compile features' mode, autoload, or eval-after-load features, certain packages may be missed, especially for heavy users of delaying package loading (e.g., via `:defer t`) and package dependencies (e.g., via `:after`), as well as those whose configuration frequently evaluate ELisp code after load.

 ## Author and License

-The `compile-angel` Emacs package has been written by [James Cherti](https://www.jamescherti.com/) and is distributed under terms of the GNU General Public License version 3, or, at your choice, any later version.
+The *compile-angel* Emacs package has been written by [James Cherti](https://www.jamescherti.com/) and is distributed under terms of the GNU General Public License version 3, or, at your choice, any later version.

 Copyright (C) 2024 James Cherti